crate/cloud-tutorials/docs/sign-up.rst

 Before you can start using :ref:`CrateDB Cloud <index>`, you must first sign up for a user account.

-As a CrateDB Cloud user, you can create and manage organizations and projects.
+As a CrateDB Cloud user, you can create and manage organizations.
 As an organization administrator, you can also manage other CrateDB Cloud users as well as launch CrateDB Cloud clusters and other CrateDB Cloud products.

 We currently support four signup methods: using an account at Github, Google or Microsoft, and making a separate username and password supported by Amazon